Lucas Moura: Return to São Paulo

-In August 2023, after three months without a club, Lucas Moura returned to São Paulo Futebol Clube, marking his comeback after eleven years.
+In August 2023, after three months without a club, Lucas Moura returned to São Paulo, marking his comeback after eleven years.
 His signing garnered attention as the biggest move of the winter transfer window in Brazilian football, creating a significant buzz on social media.
 The contract stipulated his stay until December.

 During his presentation, he received the number 7 shirt, worn in his initial stint, handed over by the previous holder, Alisson.

-On 6 July, he played his return match, coming in on the second half in the 2–0 defeat against Atlético Mineiro at Morumbi.
+On 6 July, he played his return match, coming in on the second half in the 2–0 defeat against Atlético Mineiro at the Morumbi.
 He participated in an emotional pre-match presentation alongside the high-profile addition James Rodríguez.
 Despite a positive debut with chances created, he conceded the penalty which resulted in the second Atlético goal.
 He scored his first goal since his return on 13 August, in the 1–1 draw against Flamengo in the 19th round of Brasileirão.

-On 16 August, he had the standout performance of the Copa do Brasil semifinals, helping São Paulo win the return match against Corinthians by 2–0 (3–2 on aggregate).
+On 16 August, he had the standout performance of the Copa do Brasil semi-finals, helping São Paulo win the return match against Corinthians by 2–0 (3–2 on aggregate).
 During the match, Lucas outpaced and dribbled past Corinthians' slow and visibly frustrated defense, creating multiple chances before finally scoring a header in the 32nd minute of the first half, securing the comeback in the aggregate score.

 On 24 August, he scored the only goal in São Paulo's 2–1 away defeat to LDU in the Copa Sudamericana, which marked his first appearance in the competition since 2012.

-Lucas played both legs of the Cup final against Flamengo, with São Paulo winning the away game 1–0 and tying the home match 1–1, thus securing São Paulo's first Copa do Brasil title.
+Lucas played both legs of the cup final against Flamengo, with São Paulo winning the away game 1–0 and tying the home match 1–1, thus securing São Paulo's first Copa do Brasil title.
 Despite only playing three matches, Lucas was praised as one of the key players in the tournament.

 On 22 December, he extended his contract with São Paulo until the end of 2026.